virtualsatellite/VirtualSatellite4-Core/README.md

-# Virtual Satellite 4 - CORE
+# Virtual Satellite ONE - CORE

 Virtual Satellite is a DLR open source software for model based systems engineering (MBSE).